AshleyF/brief/sandbox/Language/Readme.md

 The initial thoughts on the structure of Brief is that we have `Values`, `Words` and a machine `State`.

+NOTE: This structure was simplified later (see 21 DEC 2020 Simplification).

 `Values` may be primitives (e.g. `double`, `string`, `bool`, ...) or may be compound types (e.g. `Value list`, `Map<string, Value`, `Set<Value>`, ...) or may be `Quotations` which are a list of `Words`.
 With the inclusion of quotations, functions are data.

 ```fsharp